ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 > To be able to follow these steps, you need to have followed the previous steps on "persistent" NameID generation.

-#### Strategy A - Computed mode - using the computed persistent NameID
+#### Strategy A - Computed mode - using the computed persistent NameID - Recommended

 1. Check to have the following `<AttributeDefinition>` and the `<DataConnector>` into the `attribute-resolver.xml`:
    * `vim /opt/shibboleth-idp/conf/attribute-resolver.xml`